 The amount received varies dependant on both where the person receives care and how long they have been receiving nursing care for.

-although those who were receiving the original higher rate band prior to 1/10/2007 will remain on a higher rate of £217.59 per week but still be subject to reassessment.
+The standard rate for any recent cases is now £187.60 per week in England, £179.97 per week in Wales or £87.10 per week in Scotland (for the equivalent Nursing Contribution) – 2021/2 although those who were receiving the original higher rate band prior to 1/10/2007 will remain on a higher rate of £258.08 per week but still be subject to reassessment.
 The amount received is usually reviewed annually in April.

 Funded Nursing Care is a non-taxable benefit and doesn’t affect entitlement to Attendance Allowance.

-In Scotland, people needing nursing care do not receive Registered or Funded Nursing Care Contribution as such, but receive instead a Nursing Care Contribution towards nursing care which is currently £79.00 per week (2018/19).
-They should also receive £174 per week (2018/19) towards Personal Care but would then lose Attendance Allowance.
+In Scotland, people needing nursing care do not receive Registered or Funded Nursing Care Contribution as such but receive instead a Nursing Care Contribution towards nursing care which is currently £87.10 per week (2021/2).
+They should also receive £193.50 per week (2021/2) towards Personal Care but would then lose Attendance Allowance.

 No, although entitlement is not means tested, entitlement is based on an assessment carried out by a registered nurse to confirm the need for an input from a registered nurse in meeting any care needs.
 Services provided regularly by a registered nurse are likely to involve: